We may receive a commission from our partners if you click on a link to review or purchase a product or service. Click to Learn More

 - No inter-store transactions

-Even better, some of Clover’s hardware solutions come with LTE connectivity.
-This means that if the Wi-Fi goes out, you’ll still be able to maintain the efficient pace of your bar business, without worrying that your hardware will fail you.
+- Impressive and durable hardware: Clover’s hardware is top-of-the line, good-looking but also able to withstand any spills that come out of a bar-related environment.
+Plus, some of Clover’s hardware solutions come with LTE connectivity.
+This means that if the Wi-Fi goes out, you’ll still be able to maintain the efficient pace of your bar business.

 How much does Clover cost?